Cut back, tidy up and prep for winter in October

-- Protect half-hardy plants with fleece or bring them into a frost-free greenhouse.
+- Protect half-hardy plants with horticulture fleece or bring them into a frost-free greenhouse or indoors if you can.

-- Prune climbing and rambling roses once they’ve finished flowering, and tie in the stems before autumn winds cause damage.
+- Prune climbing and rambling roses once they’ve finished flowering, and tie in the stems before autumn winds cause any problems.

-- Clear up fallen rose leaves to prevent diseases such as black spot from over-wintering.
+- Clear up fallen rose leaves to prevent diseases such as black spot.
 To avoid the spread of damaging fungi, don’t compost the leaves.

 - Clear overhanging plants from pathways to maintain access around the garden.

-- Cut back perennial plants that have died down.
+- Cut back perennial plants that have died down if you prefer the neat look.
 Alternatively leave the dead foliage in place to shelter friendly wildlife.

-- After tidying borders, mulch with bark chips, well-rotted manure, leaf mould or spent mushroom compost to insulate plant roots for the winter and keep weed growth in check.
+- After tidying borders, clearing debris and pulling weeds mulch with bark chips, well-rotted manure, leaf mould or spent mushroom compost to insulate plant roots for the winter and reduce weed growth.

-- Invest in bird baths and bird feeders this autumn.
+- Invest in bird baths and bird feeders this autumn to encourage hungry feathered friends into your garden.
 Birds are a gardener’s friend and keep pests down.

 - Use the last of the dry weather to paint sheds and fences with preservative before the winter arrives.